 In the Lifetime of the Buddha

-A short time later, Sariputta and Moggallana led a thousand disciples on an alms pilgrimage, and when they passed through Cula Kokalika’s town the lay people greeted them enthusiastically and donated many robes and other things.
-Again they gave nothing to Cula Kokalika, and this time he was so furious he began insulting Sariputta and Moggallana for being greedy and selfish.
-So the disciples departed.
+A short time later, Sariputta and Moggallana led a thousand disciples on an alms pilgrimage.
+When they passed through Cula Kokalika’s town, the laypeople greeted them enthusiastically and donated many robes and other things.
+Again, Sariputta and Moggallana gave nothing to Cula Kokalika, and this time he was so furious he began insulting them for being greedy and selfish.
+So the disciples left the town.
 People begged them to stay, but could not change their minds.
-The angry people told Cula Kokalika to fix the problem that he had created, and if he could not convince Sariputta and Moggallana to return he would have to go live elsewhere.
-Fearful of losing his home, he tried to persuade them, but he failed.
+The angry people told Cula Kokalika to fix the problem he had created; and if he could not convince Sariputta and Moggallana to return, he would have to go live elsewhere.
+Fearful of losing his home, he tried to persuade them.
+But he failed.